 Command line C/C++ Analysis

 - Executes Clang-Tidy and Clang Static Analyzer with Cross-Translation Unit analysis, Statistical Analysis (when checkers are available).

-- Incremental analysis: only the changed files and its dependencies need to be reanalized
+- Incremental analysis: Only the changed files and its dependencies need to be reanalyzed.

 - You can store & visualize thousands of analysis reports of many analyzers like

 - Web application for viewing discovered code defects with a streamlined, easy experience (with PostgreSQL, or SQLite backend).

 - Gerrit and GitLab integration Shows analysis results as GitLab or Gerrit reviews.

 - Filterable (defect checker name, severity, source paths, ...) and comparable (calculates difference between two analyses of the project, showing which bugs have been fixed and which are newly introduced) result viewing.